awsdocs/amazon-sagemaker-developer-guide/doc_source/adapt-inference-container.md

 ### The model\_fn Function<a name="byoc-inference-handler-modelfn"></a>

-The `model_fn` function is responsible for loading your model\.
-It takes a `model_dir` argument that specifies where the model is stored\.
-How you load your model depends on the framework you are using\.
-There is no default implementation for the `model_fn` function\.
-You must implement it yourself\.
+There are default implementations for the `model_fn` function, named `default_model_fn`, on the SageMaker PyTorch and MXNet Inference toolkits\.
+The default implementation loads models saved using torchscript, of the form `.pt` or `.pth`\.
+If your model requires custom methods to load, or you want to perform extra steps when loading your model, you must implement the `model_fn` function\.
 The following simple example shows an implementation of a `model_fn` function that loads a PyTorch model:

 ```
 def model_fn(self, model_dir):